garysweaver/irie/README.md

 ### Usage

-By using `acts_as_restful_json`, you have a configurable generic Rails 3.1+/4+ controller that does the index, show, create, and update and other custom actions easily for you.
+You have a configurable generic Rails 3.1+/4+ controller that does the index, show, create, and update and other custom actions easily for you.

 Everything is well-declared and fairly concise.

 You can have something as simple as:

     class FoobarsController < ApplicationController

-      acts_as_restful_json
+      include ServiceControllerAdditions
     end

-which would use the restful_json configuration and the controller's classname for the service definition.
+which would use the restful_json configuration and the controller's classname for the service definition and provide a simple no-frills JSON CRUD controller that behaves mostly like a typical Rails controller created via scaffold.

 Or, you could define more bells and whistles (read on to see what these do...):

     class FoobarsController < ApplicationController

-      acts_as_restful_json
+      include ServiceControllerAdditions

       query_for :index, is: ->(t,q) {q.joins(:apples, :pears).where(apples: {color: 'green'}).where(pears: {color: 'green'})}